 When the painter Faith O'Reilly and her writer friend Sandra Freeman saw that the old luggage hall of the railway station in Lamalou-les-Bains was for sale they decided to check it out.
 It had been turned into a four bedroomed house, but to their eyes it looked like an ideal studio.

-At the time, Faith needed to move from her the attic where she worked to a large ground floor room and this seemed perfect.
+At the time, Faith needed to move from the attic where she worked to a large ground floor room and this seemed perfect.

-They bought it then decided to open it up as an exhibition area for other artists, since the gallery which had been run by the municipality had been closed for some years leaving a gap in the provision of the visual arts.
+They bought it and then decided to open it up as an exhibition area for other artists, since the gallery which had been run by the municipality had been closed for some years leaving a gap in the provision of the visual arts.
 They were advised to set up a formal rather than an informal organisation, so the Association Gare-Expo was born.

 As well as exhibitions the association organised literary event such as poetry and drama readings.
 The intention was to give artists an opportunity to show their work and the public to view as wide a spectrum as possible of artistic production.
 All the activities have now moved to the Centre Ulysse, Lamalou-les-Bains.